DANTE: Current GÉANT network

 DANTE Ltd. currently operates the third generation of the GÉANT backbone network that interconnects Europe's National Research and Education Networks (NRENs).
 Together GÉANT and the NRENs connect 40 million researchers and students across Europe, facilitating collaborative research in a diverse range of disciplines, including high-energy physics, radio astronomy, bio-medicine, climate change, earth observation, and arts and culture.

-GÉANT offers the robustness that large research projects rely on; they require outstanding service availability and service quality.
 Over 10,000 terabytes of data are transferred every day via the GÉANT IP backbone.
-GÉANT's flexibility means that services and infrastructure can be tailored to individual user requirements.
+GÉANT's can be tailor its services and infrastructure to individual user requirements.
 GÉANT offers very large network capacities: key routes on the GÉANT network run at 40 Gbit/s and upgrades to 100 Gbit/s are in progress.
-The GÉANT Network Operations Centre run by DANTE provides effective and efficient operations.
-GÉANT offers the services needed for a seamless networking experience: IP and dedicated circuits, testbeds and virtualised resources, monitoring and troubleshooting, and advisory and support services.
+GÉANT offers services such as: IP and dedicated circuits, testbeds and virtualised resources, monitoring and troubleshooting, and advisory and support services.

 Access to the GÉANT network provides the standard, high-bandwidth IP connectivity (GÉANT IP).
 In addition, GÉANT offers virtual private networks created by reserving capacity on the network backbone (GÉANT Plus and GÉANT Lambda).
 These specialised point-to-point connections provide dedicated bandwidth.
 The connectivity services are supported by a range of network monitoring, security and support services aimed at optimising the network performance, These services work to provide seamless access to the infrastructure and enhanced monitoring to identify and remedy any incidents that disrupt the data flow and by eliminating attempts to disrupt service by maintaining high levels of network security.